-The tables below quantify (i) the potential payments to Messrs.
-Canessa, Rajic and Schlossman under the terms of the Severance Policy in the event of a qualifying termination of employment that is not in connection with a change in control of the Company and (ii) the potential payments to our Named Executive Officers under the terms of the Severance Policy in the event of a qualifying termination of employment in connection with a change in control of the Company.
-The amounts shown assume that the change in control and/or termination of employment occurred on July 31, 2021, the last business day of fiscal 2021.
-The values reflected also assume that the payments and benefits to our Named Executive Officers are not reduced by virtue of the provision in the Severance Policy relating to Sections 280G and 4999 of the Code.
+The tables below quantify the potential payments to our Named Executive Officers under the terms of (i) the Severance Policy and individual agreements in the event of a qualifying termination of employment that is not in connection with a change in control of the Company and (ii) under the terms of the Severance Policy in the event of a qualifying termination of employment in connection with a change in control of the Company.
+The amounts shown assume that the change in control and/or termination of employment occurred on July 31, 2022, the last business day of fiscal 2022.
+The values reflected also assume that the payments and benefits to our Named Executive Officers are not reduced by virtue of the provision in the Severance Policy relating to Sections 280G and 4999 of the Internal Revenue Code.